simax/metime/README.md

 Try typing (js/alert "Hello World!!!") and you should see the alert popup in the browser.

+## Date handling

+Dates are stored in the database as Date types (yyyy-MM-dd) They are returned as strings from queries (dd-MM-yyyy) They are stored as strings in app-db (dd-MM-yyyy)
+They are edited as strings in input-text (dd-MM-yyyy) They are edited as dates in date popups.

 ## Database migration

 Using clj-sql-up to handle DB migrations